telerik/fiddler-jam-docs/portal/workspaces.md

 # Workspaces

 The Fiddler Jam portal uses workspaces to save and organize the submitted logs.
-With workspaces, you can manage teams, permissions, and restrictions based on your organization or requirement.
+With workspaces, you can manage teams, and permissions based on your organization or requirement.
 Only portal users with the [**editor role**]({%slug fj-users%}#editor-role) can create, edit, delete a workspace and add newly submitted logs to an existing workspace.
 Users with the [**viewer role**]({%slug fj-users%}#viewer-role) can only access and review logs added to the account workspace.

 ## Add Submitted Log to Workspace